jacklatness/connex-vehicle-insurance/README.md

 ## Prerequisite

 1. Install Java 17.
-We recommend you use [https://adoptium.net/temurin/releases/?version=17](Eclipse Temurin builds), as they are open source and free.
+We recommend you use Eclipse Temurin builds [https://adoptium.net/temurin/releases/?version=17], as they are open source and free.
-2. Install Node.js from [https://nodejs.org/en](the Node.js website) (please use an LTS 64-bit version, non-LTS versions are not supported)
+2. Install Node.js from the Node.js website [https://nodejs.org/en] (please use an LTS 64-bit version, non-LTS versions are not supported)

 ## Setup Guide